sharjeel-png/Elevate_Labs-Project_E-commerce-Return-Rate-Reduction-Analysis/README.md

-# 📦 Elevate Labs Project E-commerce Return Rate Reduction Analysis
+# 📦 Elevate Labs Project E-commerce Return Rate Reduction Analysis [ 5th project in list of projects ]

 ## 📌 Project Overview
 This project analyzes historical e-commerce order and return data and builds a predictive return risk model to identify products that are more likely to be returned in the future.